 Parkinson’s and the extremely vulnerable list

 - Parkinson’s is not on the clinically extremely vulnerable list.
 We’ve been talking to Public Health England and decision-makers in the other 3 UK countries.

 The majority of people with Parkinson’s do not currently fall into the UK government’s clinically extremely vulnerable category.
-Most people with the Parkinson’s are in the moderately vulnerable group.
+Most people with Parkinson’s are in the moderately vulnerable group.

 The conditions defined in the extremely vulnerable category include a weakened immune system, severe respiratory issues, or people who’ve had an organ transplant.
 If you meet these criteria and have Parkinson’s, and you haven’t had a letter, contact your GP or specialist and ask them to consider adding you to the list.

 Many people are anxious about Parkinson’s not being on the list.
 We’ve raised questions with Public Health England, and the other UK country counterparts, about this.

-As GPs and Parkinson’s professionals can add people who are extremely clinically vulnerable to the list, we’ll define risk factors for people with Parkinson’s.
-We hope to work with the Association of British Neurologists and British Geriatric Society to submit a joint statement to the Royal College of General Practitioners.
-This will help them to understand the risk factors and apply them to patients with Parkinson’s.
+As GPs and Parkinson’s professionals can add people who are extremely clinically vulnerable to the list, we’ll define risk factors for people with Parkinson’s and share with these professionals.

 Impact of the Coronavirus Act